dymmond/edgy/docs/queries/queries.md

 ### First

 When you need to return the very first result from a queryset.
+Cached.

 ```python
 user = await User.query.first()